translate/pootle/docs/server/fabric_commands.rst

    :ref:`create_db <fabric-commands#create-db>` command) before calling this
    command,

-Available options:
+Available arguments:

 ``dumpfile``
   The SQL dump filename that will be uploaded to and imported into an existing database on the remote server.
 This file can be created using the :ref:`dump_db <fabric-commands#dump-db>` command.

-  .. note:: This is a required option.
+  .. note:: This is a required argument.

 Examples: